 Clear Creek County Georgetown DUI Plea Offer

-The District Attorney (DA) may offer you a deal at your first appearance, but NEVER ACCEPT ANY OFFER without first reviewing your Discovery.
-Your Discovery file contains all the evidence the state has against and you are entitled to your Discovery by law.
-Accordingly, court rules require the DA to provide you Discovery within twenty (20) days of your first court appearance.
+The Clear Creek County District Attorney (DA) may offer you a deal at your first appearance, but NEVER ACCEPT ANY OFFER without first reviewing your Discovery.
+Your Discovery file contains all the evidence the state has against, and you are entitled to your Discovery by law.
+Accordingly, Clear Creek County court rules require the DA to provide you Discovery within twenty (20) days of your first court appearance.
 When you hire Shipp Law we will review your Discovery in great detail, looking for any weakness in the state’s case.
 Additionally, we look for incorrect procedures by the arresting officer and ways to reduce or eliminate the consequences of the arrest.

 Your Case Without Clear Creek County Georgetown DUI Attorneys